Labor-as-Capital-DAO/public-docs/WhitePaper.md

 #### Currency Resource

-Currency resources include fiat currencies of all countries and the top 20 crypto currencies by daily trading volume on popular crypto stock exchanges.
+Currency resources include fiat currencies of all countries and the top 20 crypto currencies by daily trading volume on popular crypto exchanges.
 Anyone using currency resources in relation to the LaC token is directly participating in financial governance, which represents the **DeFi** implementation of LaC DAO.
 Likewise, through the LaC DAO token, iol-businesses receive this resource if it is required for the purposes stated in their application to the LaC DAO portfolio.